PermeAgility/permeagility-core/README.md

 This is the source code.
 To build from source you must have Java 1.7+ and maven installed.
 Then type: mvn install

+Libraries will be downloaded, java files compiled, selftest will run, and a deployment jar file will be created in the target directory.
+Deploy the jar file to a directory where you want the server to run in and double click it or type: java -jar permeagility-<version>.jar

 An eclipse project is also configured, just import the project using eclipse.
+Main class is: permeagility.web.Server

+Server Arguments: [port] [db]
+port default is 1999
+db default is plocal:db   use remote:<host>/<db> for remote databases

 Once the server is running, open browser to http://localhost:1999 (browser will open automatically on Windows or OSX)